m-millions/process-new-contacts/README.md

 installed, locally, for the script to work successfully.

-A 'test-requirements.txt' has been included (as good practice).
+A 'test-requirements.txt' has been included ( as good practice ).
 These packages are meant to be installed only in a local, testing environment, and not meant to be part of the production stack requirements.
-The are not necessary to run the unittests, but thought I should inclue reference to nose, pep8, and pylint.
-All code lines are no longer than 80 chars and any tabs have been replaces with spaces.
+These are not necessary to run the unittests, but thought I should inclue reference to nose, pep8, and pylint.

 OPERATING INSTRUCTIONS
 ----------------------
 The 'process_new_contacts.py' script is designed to be executed at the command line, but the feature which allows you to pass parameters at the command line has been disabled.
-It is commented out on the code ( It has one known bug. ), please feel free to activate it an use it at will.
+It is commented out on the code ( It has one known bug, which is detailed in the 'KNOWN BUGS' section below. ), please feel free to activate it an use it at will.

 The 'input_file' and 'output_file' variables have been hard-coded as such:

     input_file = 'new_contacts.csv'
     output_file = 'new_contacts.json'

-WHAT THE CODE DOES
+WHAT the CODE DOES
 ------------------
 The script takes and existing comma delimed file and iterates through its records, applies various rules to determine if the record is valid, and converts